MegApril/dv-physical-and-nonphysical-injuries/README.md

 ---

 ## Why It Matters
-DV injuries seem to include more than major physical injuries.
-This analysis helps recognize this and geographic status may also have relevance.
-These insights support more equitable public health interventions, and reporting practices.
+- Domestic Violence injuries include more than major physical injuries.
+This analysis helps recognize this.
+It also shows that geographic status may have relevance.
+These insights support more equitable public health interventions and reporting practices.
 This could lead to identifying where victim services and advocacy needs exist.
-It is also important to note that given the nature of domestic violence and abuse, there are likely many cases that are not reported.
+It is also important to note that, given the nature of domestic violence and abuse, there are likely many cases that are not reported.

 ---